astronomer/docs/learn/task-groups.md

 ![Task groups simple example](/img/guides/task-groups_grid_view.gif)

-In Airflow 2.7, task groups can be cleared and marked as successful/failed just like individual tasks.
+In Airflow 2.7, task groups can be cleared and marked as success/failed just like individual tasks.

 ![Task groups mark success/failed](/img/guides/task-groups_mark_success_failed.gif)

 ## Task group parameters

-You use parameters to customize individual task groups, such as by changing their UI color or adding a tooltip.
+You can use parameters to customize individual task groups.
 The two most important parameters are the `group_id` which determines the name of your task group, as well as the `default_args` which will be passed to all tasks in the task group.
 The following examples show task groups with some commonly configured parameters:

 <Tabs
     defaultValue="decorator"